riceplinygroup/plinycompute/README.md

 if you define it to non empty like "y" or "yes", it will run as before and bring all output to your ssh terminal;

-by default, it is not defined, and it will run in background using nohup (I saw Carlos also used this in his contributed "launchWorkers.sh"), which means it will not be interrupted by ssh.
+by default, it is not defined, and it will run in background using nohup, which means it will not be interrupted by ssh.